jbadomics/shell-novice-msi/_episodes/06-MSI_modules.md

 ~~~
 {: .error}

-`which` is actually a program that the shell runs to scan your $PATH for the executable/program you intend to run.
-If that program is not in your $PATH, you will receive an error as above.
+`which` is actually a program that the shell runs to scan your `$PATH` for the executable/program you intend to run.
+If that program is not in your `$PATH`, you will receive an error as above.

 Navigate to [MSI's software listing page](https://www.msi.umn.edu/software) and type R in the search box.
 You should see an expanding list on the left with dozens of options.
 Are there really that many flavors of R?